 Congratulations!
 You’ve got your canvas, paints, brushes, and palette—you must be ready to paint.
-Not so fast.
-Like priming a wall before you paint your home, there are a few important steps to take before you begin painting a canvas.
+Not so fast!
+Like priming a wall before you paint your home, there are important steps to prepare a canvas for painting.

 Stretching Your Canvas

-If you plan on painting many canvases, purchasing raw, unprimed canvas and stretcher bars may be a more economical solution in the long run, but you’ll need to stretch your fabric into a paintable surface:
+If you plan on painting many canvases, purchasing raw, unprimed canvas and stretcher bars may be a more economical solution in the long run.
+But you’ll need to stretch your fabric into a paintable surface.
+Here’s how to stretch and prepare a canvas:

-- Join the four corners of each of your four stretcher bars on the floor, pressing them to join.
+- Join the four corners of your four stretcher bars on the floor, pressing them to join.

 - Use a right angle to check that each corner is square, using a mallet to adjust the bars until all four corners form right angles.

-- Roll out the canvas and lay your bars on the canvas fabric, leaving about 2.5” on each side, and cut.
+- Roll out the canvas and lay your bars on the fabric, leaving about 2-1/2 inches on each side, and cut.

-- Staple the fabric to the center of the top bar, pull the fabric taut, and staple to the center of the bottom bar.
+- Staple the fabric to the center of the top bar, pull the fabric taut, then staple it to the center of the bottom bar.

-- Rotate your canvas and repeat on the two sides of the canvas.
+- Rotate and repeat on the other two sides of the canvas.

-- Continue, working from the center to the corners of each side, adding staples 1” apart, and pulling the opposing sides taught.
-Finally, fold over the corners and secure with staples.
+- Continue, working from the center to the corners of each side, adding staples 1 inch apart, and pulling the opposing sides taught.
+Finally, fold over the corners and secure them with staples.

 You may also choose to purchase pre-stretched canvas on cardboard or wooden frames.